Singaporean Mandarin: Singaporean Mandarin Standard

 Some Chinese elites in Singapore had criticized that the Mandarin standard of Chinese Singaporean has dropped greatly due to the closure or subsequent conversion of Chinese-medium schools to English-medium schools in the 1980s.
 Others attributed the drop in standard to the lack of learning Chinese literature in schools.

 Ever since 1965 when Singapore became independent, bilingual policy has become the pillar of Singapore's education.
 The first language of Singapore was English, while Mandarin was chosen as the "mother tongue" of Chinese Singaporean.
 Generally, most Chinese Singaporean can speak Mandarin fluently, but are usually weaker in writing Chinese.

 Influence of Mainland China's economic rise on Singapore

 In recent years, with the subsequent economic rise of mainland China and a transition from a world factory to a world market, Mandarin has become the 2nd most influential language after English.
 Besides transmitting Chinese culture values, many people began to realize the economic values of Mandarin, which has raised the interests of local and working professionals in learning Mandarin.

-Changes in mother tongue and dialect preservation

-The native mother tongue of Chinese Singaporeans are of various non-mandarin Chinese varieties, such as Hokkien, Teochew or Cantonese.
-This was certainly true when southern Chinese migrants came to Singapore.
-However, with the Speak Mandarin campaign, Chinese Singaporeans were encouraged to change their home language from these other varieties to Mandarin, and then later from Mandarin to English.
-Mandarin was designated as the "mother tongue" of all Chinese Singaporeans in Singapore and all other native Chinese varieties were reduced to the "dialect" status, with no official recognition as a proper language.

-In recent years, however, there has been an increasing awareness of topolect preservation, due to the great decline in the use of other Chinese varieties in Singapore.
-Most young Chinese Singaporeans were unable to speak these languages effectively and were thus unable to communicate with their grandparents, who are more fluent in them.
-This has caused a language barrier between generations.
-As such, there is a minority of Singaporeans working to help preserve or spread these forgotten languages in Singapore.